npg675/CalculatorApp/readme.md

 - Expand operations (subtraction, multiplication, division) for the addition calculator.
 - Add compound interest and loan amortization calculators.
 - Introduce localization (number formats, languages) and accessibility enhancements.

-## License

-This project is currently unlicensed.
-Add a license file if you intend to share or distribute it.